zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/ingress-resources/advanced-configuration-with-annotations.md

 ---
+docs: DOCS-591
+doctypes:
+- ''
 title: Advanced Configuration with Annotations
-description: "This document explains how to use advanced features using annotations."
+toc: true
 weight: 1700
-doctypes: [""]
-toc: true
-docs: "DOCS-591"
 ---

+This document explains how to enable advanced features with Annotations.
-The Ingress resource only allows you to use basic NGINX features -- host and path-based routing and TLS termination.
-Thus, advanced features like rewriting the request URI or inserting additional response headers are not available.

-In addition to using advanced features, often it is necessary to customize or fine tune NGINX behavior.
-For example, set the value of connection timeouts.
+The Ingress resource can only use basic NGINX features such as host or path-based routing and TLS termination.
+Advanced features like rewriting the request URI or inserting additional response headers can be enabled with Annotations.
+Outside of advanced features, Annotations are necessary for customizing NGINX behavior such as setting the value of connection timeouts.

-Annotations applied to an Ingress resource allow you to use advanced NGINX features and customize/fine tune NGINX behavior for that Ingress resource.

-Customization and fine-tuning is also available through the [ConfigMap](/nginx-ingress-controller/configuration/global-configuration/configmap-resource).
-Annotations take precedence over the ConfigMap.
+Customization is also available through the [ConfigMap]({{< relref "/configuration/global-configuration/configmap-resource.md" >}}): Annotations take priority over the ConfigMap.

 ## Using Annotations

-Here is an example of using annotations to customize the configuration for a particular Ingress resource:
+This example uses Annotations to customize the configuration for an Ingress resource:

 ```yaml
 apiVersion: networking.k8s.io/v1